tomjpalamattam/Photoshop-CC2021-Linux/README.md

 Just open a terminal in the folder where the script is located and type "sh install.sh" (without "") An uninstaller is given with it too just open a terminal in the folder where the script is located and type "sh uninstall.sh"  (without "")

+Change in this fork:
+download and extract the contents of AdobePhotoshop2021.tar.xz to AdobePhotoshop2021/Adobe Photoshop 2021

 ## Requirements
 - wine >=6.1 (Avoid 6.20 to 6.22)
 - zenity